 A majority of the women I work with hail from low-income, SC/ST families in the hinterlands of UP.
 Many of them still practice purdah in front of male members of the village, and until recently, rarely stepped out of their homes.
 However, over time, with the support of their SHGs, they have carved out an identity for themselves.
 They have taken micro-credit (small loans), started livelihood activities, and now have a regular source of income.
 They are more aware of their rights and participate in community initiatives related to health, sanitation, agriculture, and education, from monitoring the government’s mid-day meals scheme for children to spreading awareness about maternal health.

 Women’s leadership in local governance

-Numerous issues, like the lack of information, resources, family support, caste, class, gender, and social norms act as entry barriers for women’s participation in politics.
-Even those elected as representatives through reservations rarely exercise power themselves, reducing them to mere tokens, as their husbands (called Pradhan-pati in UP) or older male members of the family or village govern on their behalf.
+Further, most of them don’t vote as per their choice — they are told whom to vote for by their husbands or older male family members.
+Numerous issues like the lack of information, resources, family support, caste, class, gender, and social norms act as entry barriers for women’s participation in politics.
+Even those elected as representatives through reservations seldom exercise power, reducing them to mere tokens as their husbands (called Pradhan-pati) or older male members of the family govern on their behalf.

 In this context, we are implementing a leadership program to encourage and equip women associated with Self Help Groups to participate in the upcoming Panchayat elections.
-Through capacity-building workshops, information dissemination about government schemes and rights, and collective activism, we hope to increase their participation — not just as voters, but also as campaigners, activists, and candidates.
+Through capacity-building workshops, information dissemination about government schemes and rights, and collective activism, we hope to increase their participation — not just as voters, but also as campaigners and candidates.

 We hope to increase their voice and stake — in their home, village, and state.
-We also hope that these women can become catalysts for greater devolution of power to Panchayats, the only way to ensure inclusive development and a government of the people, by the people, and for the people.
+We also hope that these women become catalysts for greater devolution of power to Panchayats, the only way to ensure inclusive development and a government of the people, by the people, and for the people.